-Host to the Summer Olympic Games 2016, Rio de Janeiro has become one of the top destinations this year.
+Host to the Summer Olympic Games in 2016, Rio de Janeiro has become one of the top international destinations.
 With endless sandy beaches, a rich colonial history and a privileged location between the sea and the tropical rainforest, Rio is a dream holiday destination.
 Here is the 4 day itinerary that I followed during my last visit.

 Day 1: Corcovado & Pão de Açúcar

 I wanted to start my trip in Rio with what is the landmark not only of the city, but almost the whole of Brazil: the statue of Christ the Redeemer on Corcovado Mountain.
 It was also recently elected as one of the New 7 Wonders of the World.
 I took the public bus from my accommodation in Ipanema Beach, and after a tense drive in the crazy Brazilian traffic, it left me just at the foot of the mountain.

 I reserved my tickets online in advance and it was a smart decision.
 The queue to buy the tickets on the spot was considerably